 Risks: Risks could occur during any stage of the project lifecycle.
 It’s important that you identify these beforehand and have taken precautions.
 Here are some great risk management techniques that would come in handy here.

 This is where you will put together an action plan, highlighting the key dates or milestones.

-A Visual Project Charter
+Visualize Your Project Charter

 Usually, a project charter spans for 5-6 pages.
 This is one of the major reasons why they get overlooked in the project management process.
 An easier way to write a project charter that everyone can quickly read and understand, with minimal effort is through visualization.